HNLMS Van Amstel (F831): 2020s

 In June 2025 Van Amstel, together with HNLMS De Ruyter, participated in the maritime combat exercise Polaris.
 Two months later, in August 2025, Van Amstel departed Den Helder for the Dutch Caribbean.
 During her time there she operated as temporary guard ship.
 At the end of September Van Amstel left the Caribbean for the Netherlands after she was replaced by Groningen as guard ship.

 On 10 November 2025 Van Amstel replaced Johan de Witt as flagship of Standing NATO Maritime Group One (SNMG1).
 That same month she took, as flagship, part in the anti-submarine warfare exercise Playbook Merlin 2025.
+During that exercise Van Amstel hunted on German and Swedish submarines.
+She also patrolled, together with the German frigate Hamburg and HMCS St. John's, the waters between Svalbard and Norway.

+In May 2026 Van Amstel took part in the anti-submarine warfare exercise Riptide near Stavanger.
+She will also take part in exercise Dynamic Mongoose, while being part of SNMG1.